-Volume of Expressed Breast Milk
+The volume of Expressed Breast Milk

 The following table is only a guide.
 Never force your baby to finish a bottle.
 Let them take the lead.

-* Each baby is different and it’s recommended that you feed on demand, instead of following a rigid schedule.
+* Each baby is different, and it’s recommended that you feed on demand, instead of following a rigid schedule.

 An informative article by WHO: Nutrient adequacy of exclusively breastfeeding for the first six months of life (free online PDF)

 What Factors Can Change Your Baby’s Milk Intake?

 - Boy vs. Girl: In general, boys need more calories than girls.
 The reason for this can be that boys grow faster than girls.
 On average, boys will drink about 30 to 60ml more than girls.